Ferrán Bassas

-Ferran Bassas Navarra (born 29 April 1992) is a Spanish professional basketball player for Gran Canaria of the Spanish Liga ACB and EuroCup.
+Ferran Bassas Navarra (born 29 April 1992) is a Spanish professional basketball player who plays for BC Andorra of the Spanish Liga ACB.

 Professional career

 On 30 April 2017, Bassas won the Basketball Champions League with Tenerife.
 He spent the 2019–20 season with Burgos.
 On 2 July 2020, Bassas signed with Joventut Badalona.

 On July 5, 2022, Bassas signed with Gran Canaria of the Liga ACB and EuroCup.

+On July 4, 2024, Bassas was announced as a new BC Andorra player, signing a 2 year contract with the Andorra-based team.